College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Fellowship Cohorts > HX 2021-2022

 Minal Giri

 Children Seeking Asylum: Creating Digital Media to Support Human Rights.
-This course explores the experience of children and families seeking asylum in the US in the current sociopolitical climate, as well as how these experiences can be shared using the techniques of documentary filmmaking.
-Through discussions about critical and narrative texts and in conversation with professionals who work with individuals seeking asylum, you will develop an understanding of the asylum process and how asylum-seekers are represented in contemporary media and discourse.
-Additionally, you will conduct interviews with professionals working with asylum-seekers and, through the course’s instruction in video production, learn how to use this interview footage and other media to create short videos for outreach and education purposes.
-These videos will be integrated into the website of our community partner organization, the Midwest Human Rights Consortium (MHRC), a nonprofit that trains medical professionals to perform trauma-informed forensic evaluations for individuals seeking asylum.
+This course explored the experience of children and families seeking asylum in the US in the current sociopolitical climate, as well as how these experiences can be shared using the techniques of documentary filmmaking.
+Through discussions about critical and narrative texts and in conversation with professionals who work with individuals seeking asylum, students developed an understanding of the asylum process and how asylum-seekers are represented in contemporary media and discourse.
+Additionally, students conducted interviews with professionals working with asylum-seekers and, through the course’s instruction in video production, learned how to use this interview footage and other media to create short videos for outreach and education purposes.
+These videos were integrated into the website of the course community partner, the Midwest Human Rights Consortium (MHRC), a nonprofit that trains medical professionals to perform trauma-informed forensic evaluations for individuals seeking asylum.
+Visit the Course Showcase to learn more.